hendychua/compassjs/README.md

 A Compass Collection is a list of Models.

-A Compass View allows you to create templates, update your view with your model's data easily The dependency is underscorejs.
+A Compass View allows you to create templates, update your view with your model's data easily.

 A Compass Router helps you to define URL routes and map them to different method handlers in your project.